-Interior Designer Eric Guenther co-founded Whim Designs and Studio Pink, two fabulous interior design studios San Juan Capistrano, CA. Focused on teaching others about creating timeless and beautiful interiors, Eric is a featured speaker at the Laguna Design Center and hosts monthly design lectures at his elegant southern California home.
-To learn more plase visit: http://whimhome.com/
+Interior Designer Eric Guenther co-founder of Whim Designs in San Juan Capistrano, CA. shares his 7 tips for decorating with Oushak rugs in an exclusive Asmara video (available below).
+Eric is a featured speaker at the Laguna Design Center and hosts monthly design lectures at his elegant southern California home.

-1. Start with the best rugs such as a subtly colored Oushak Carpet.
+1. Start with a subtly colored Oushak rug.

 I look for the quality of the rug’s color composition and the pleasure of looking at it.